MeganMFisher/sim2/README.md

 ### Dashboard Component:

 * Needs to be able to access the users and properties on state in the reducer.
+(Write a function directly above your export default to do this)

 * connect the logout, getProperties, deleteProperty, filterProperties action creators to the dashboard component.

 ### Steps 1-4 Components:

-* Needs to be able to access wizard on state in the reducer.
+* Needs to be able to access the wizard object on state in the reducer.

 * Connect the updateWizard action creator to the components.